Public Administration (MPA) Co-op

 - Download and sign the Terms and Conditions form and submit it to your co-op office.

-- Attend workshops on topics like career prospects, learning objectives, résumé and cover letter preparation, job development and more.
+- Attend a co-op seminar where you will learn about career prospects, learning objectives, résumé and cover letter preparation, job development and more.

 - Discuss your job search goals with your coordinator and prepare to apply for jobs.